SmithyGuy21/Smash-Ultimate-Thumbnail-Generator/README.md

 - **Character Selection**: Choose characters from a predefined list
 - **Skin Selection**: Select different skins for each character
 - **Background and Foreground Selection**: Choose and upload custom backgrounds and foregrounds of size 1280x720
-- **Custom Text**: Add and format player names, tournament names, and set types
+- **Custom Text**: Add and format player tags, tournament names, and set types
+- **Font Upload**: Upload a custom font to display names, tournament names, and set types
 - **Image Download**: Download the generated thumbnail as a PNG file
-- **Dynamic Naming**: Names the image based on the player names, player characters, tournament names, and set types
+- **Dynamic Naming**: Names the image based on the player tags, player characters, tournament names, and set types

 ## License
    - The code is licensed under the **Creative Commons Zero v1.0 Universal**.
 Please see the LICENSE file for more details